Techdread/image-no-scale/README.md

 - Images are centered both horizontally and vertically
 - White margins are added where necessary to maintain aspect ratio

+### 3D Visualization
+- Real-time 3D rendering using Three.js
+- Automatic texture mapping on all cube faces
+- Independent camera controls for each cube
+- Smooth auto-rotation with adjustable speed
+- High-quality texture rendering with proper encoding

 ### Save Functionality
 - Processed images are saved in PNG format
 - Default filename: "processed-image.png"